How to: Identify the order of drives in an XFS-based NAS

-In this XFS file system I-nodes block lays at offset 64KB.
-In and layouts with default 64K stripe size I-nodes block locates at zero offset of data partition of Drive2.
+In this XFS file system the I-nodes block lies at an offset of 64 KB.
+In RAID0 and RAID5 layouts with the default 64K stripe size the I-nodes block locates at a zero offset of the data partition of Drive2.

 In Figure 2 the first I-node indicates a directory and the second one – a file.

 The parity block contains a mixture of data from data blocks of other drives.
 It may look like “trash” with visible fragments of data from data blocks.

 Even if the parity block contains a valid “XFSB” string, unlike the superblock, it contains non-zero data at 0x100...0x200 bytes range; that makes it different from the superblock.
 Please also note that the parity block usually contains much more non-zero bytes.

 Now, using this known content and assuming that the starting block is the first block of the data partition of the given drive, you can define the RAID configuration:

 - Only one first block will contain the superblock (Fig.1);

 - If the stripe size is 64 KB (usual for Terastation), one of the first blocks will contain I-nodes; the first I-node indicates a directory (root directory).
 If the root directory contained few files, their names are given in the I-node body (as in Fig.2);

 - The starting block of the third drive will contain the data or I-nodes table;

 - The starting block of the fourth drive will contain parity (Fig. 3);